-Robo Advisors use virtually the same software as traditional human advisors, but they charge much less for the service.
-Back in the old days, you’ll need to consult an expensive financial advisor just to get your hands on portfolio management tools.
+Back in the old days, you’d have to consult an expensive financial advisor just to get your hands on portfolio management tools.

 Not anymore.
-With Robo Advisors, you get direct access to your investment portfolios and you can choose either an automated or hands-on type of service for a fraction of the cost.
+With robo advisors, you get direct access to your investment portfolios and you can choose either an automated or hands-on type of service for a fraction of the cost.
 The best part is many robo advisors still offer access to a human financial advisor to set you on the right path, with algorithms to take care of the maintenance.